-3.3 Students or staff may be required to provide proof of status.
+4.3 Students or staff will be required to provide proof of status.

-3.5 Membership cards are individual to the member concerned and must not be given or leant to any third parties
+4.5 Membership cards are individual to the Member concerned and must not be given or leant to any third parties

-4.1 The College does not accept responsibility for the security of, damage to or loss of the property of any User.
-The College does not accept liability for incidents leading to personal injury or death unless caused by the negligence of the College.
+5.3 The College does not accept responsibility for the security of, damage to or loss of the property of any User.

-6.1 The College reserves the right to require any User to leave the Centre and any other part of its premises, to refuse access, impose further conditions on access, and suspend or terminate membership of the Centre if the User behaves in an aggressive, harassing or otherwise unacceptable manner towards the staff or other users of the Centre.
-Examples of unacceptable behaviour include failing to attend classes on which the User has booked a place.
+6.1 The College reserves the right to require any User to leave the Centre and any other part of its premises, to refuse access, impose further conditions on access, or suspend or terminate membership of the Centre

 6.2 Users will refrain from any conduct which is offensive, unseemly or unsporting, or which might cause annoyance or danger to others.

-6.3 Users will comply with all instructions and requests made by the Duty Manager or other Centre staff.
+6.3 Users will comply with all instructions and requests made by the Duty Officer or other Centre staff.

 6.4 Users will treat equipment/keys loaned or hired with respect.

-6.5 Users will be liable for any cleaning costs and damages due to inappropraite behaviour
+6.5 Users will be liable for any cleaning costs and damages due to inappropriate behaviour

 7. Children, Vulnerable Adults and Users with Disabilities

 7.1 Children are those under the age of 18.
-Vulnerable Adults are those as defined under section 59 of the Safeguarding Vulnerable Group Act 2006.
-A disabled person is someone with a disability as defined under relevant disability laws.
+Vulnerable Adults are those as defined under section 60(1) of the Safeguarding Vulnerable Group Act 2006.
+A disabled person is someone with a disability as defined under the Equality Act 2010.
 If any Booking is to involve a Special User, notice should be given to the Centre Manager at the time of booking to ensure proper arrangements exist or appropriate arrangements can be made.

 7.2 The College is a committed equal opportunities organisation.
 It will not unlawfully discriminate against Special Users.
 It will look to accommodate the needs of Special Users.
 However the College reserves the right to cancel a Booking where to do so would be lawful and the College feels it cannot reasonably accommodate all the identified needs of the Special User.